Telephone: 01925 442079

-The investigating officer should aim to provide a report within ten working days.
-The Report should be shared within the LADO strategy meeting in order to ensure that it covered the identified areas, it is fair and balanced and the recommendations are proportionate with its conclusions.
+The investigating officer should aim to provide a report within 10 working days.
+The Report should be shared within the LADO Strategy Meeting in order to ensure that it covered the identified areas, it is fair and balanced and the recommendations are proportionate with its conclusions.

 On receipt of the report the employer should decide, within 2 working days, whether a disciplinary hearing is needed.
 If a hearing is required, it should be held within 15 working days.

 Wherever possible, Police and Children's Social Care should, during the course of their investigations and enquiries, obtain consent to provide the employer and/or regulatory body with statements and evidence for disciplinary purposes.

 If the Police or CPS decide not to charge, or decide to administer a caution, or the person is acquitted, the Police should pass all relevant information to the employer without delay.